pathristikon/C-exercises/README.md

 ### Usage for Windows compilation
 If you use Windows, open the file you want to compile in your prefered C++ editor.
 Most of the times, the editor has compilator also inside.

-### Licence
-All the sources are free for public and their scope should be to help in the process of learning C++.